 Wild Intrigue are proud to support the Wild Haweswater initiative through the operation of a collection of wildlife photography hides on the reserve.

-**Please note, the Pied Flycatcher Hide relies on the successful nesting of the Pied Flycatchers, currently we have two pairs incubating eggs.
+**Please note, the Pied Flycatcher Hide relies on the successful nesting of the Pied Flycatchers, currently we have three pairs incubating eggs.
 We are monitoring the nests for the BTO’s Nest Record Scheme, though as these are wild birds there nesting success cannot be guaranteed.

 Interested in photographing Red Squirrels?
 Have a look at our Woodland Wildlife Hide.